volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ====================================================================================================

 One main .ino file with its .h : IoT_EPS.
-In the header file we can find include and config informations. (to be changed - :ref:`see project todo list<todocreateconfigfile>` )
+In the header file we can find include and config informations. (to changed - :ref:`see project todo list<todocreateconfigfile>` ) Now we have the IoT_EPS.h with includes and config.h for parameters and config_advanced.h for advanced parameters.

 A lot of usage of global variables and objects (not very optimal). :ref:`See variables list<refVariableList>`

 Usage of one big json file (except for credentials) to store plugs information and application parameters.
-Not optimal (a better choice would be one file for general informations and one file for flugs parameters and perhaps one file by plug).
+Not optimal (a better choice would be one file for general informations and one file for plugs parameters and perhaps one file by plug).

-Usage of static functions in some object like Crtc du to usage of external library.
+Usage of static functions in some classes like *Crtc* due to usage of external library.

-Usage of a pseudo object in SerialCommand (just a struct) due to reuse of code from an other project.
+Usage of a pseudo object in **SerialCommand** (just a struct) due to reuse of code from an other project.

-The embedded html server is based on ESP8266webserver class
+The embedded html server is based on **ESP8266webserver** class

-Global File system SPIFFS is based on ESP8266 core
+Global File system SPIFFS is based on **ESP8266 core**

 Operations
 ====================================================================================================
-An array of 4 plugs object manage the behavior of the plug.
+An array of 4 plug objects manage the behavior of the plugs.
 Events from wifi trigs web server functions.
-The main part of the jobs is to write data in the json file that it is resend to the user's navigator.
+The main part of the jobs is to write data in the json file that it is resend to the user's web browser.

 Timing are managed by CRtc a derived class from rtc from RTClib.

 The wifi : after a long expectation where I navigate between station mode or softAP mode.
-Finally, i activate the 2 modes simultaneously.
+Finally, I activate the 2 modes simultaneously.

 ====================================================================================================
 How does it work